Clad3815/chatgpt-file-uploader/README.md

 ## 🚀 How to Use

 1. Open ChatGPT
-2. Click the "+" menu next to the text input
+2. Click the paper clip button next to the text input
-3. Select "Upload Files (Custom)" or "Upload from GitHub"
+3. Select "Upload Files" or "Upload Folder" or "Upload from GitHub"
 4. Choose one or more files or folders
 5. Preview and manage your files
 6. Send your message as usual